diana-pantova/Smart-calculator-in-Assembly/README.md

 # Smart calculator in Assembly
-Smart calculator in Assembly, implemented using Reverse Polish Notation (RPN)

 Designed and implemented a "Smart Calculator" in Assembly language, utilizing Reverse Polish Notation (RPN) for computations.
 The project focused on understanding and utilizing registers while incorporating a conversion module that converts normal mathematical notation to RPN within the program.
 Key features of this project include:
 * Developing a user-friendly console interface that accepts normal mathematical notation and automatically converts it to RPN for calculations